 HS Code Structure

-- The sections are arranged in logical and legal structure.
+The sections are arranged in logical and legal structures.

 China HS Classification Code